Pest Control in Phoenix, AZ

 Roof rats chew through electrical wiring, soft metal, sheetrock, plastic, and aluminum siding.
 They tear up insulation and gnaw on landscaping, including citrus and tree bark.

-Most active at night, they have the dexterity to traverse power lines and tree branches to reach rooftops.
+Most active at night, these rodents have the dexterity to traverse power lines and tree branches to reach rooftops.
 They are often found in attics, laundry rooms, kitchen sink cabinets, garages, patios, and swimming pools but spend the majority of their time at least 4 feet off the ground.

 Common ants, especially during the summer months, include desert fire ants, black ants, carpenter ants, pharaoh ants, and harvester ants.
 Note that spraying pesticide to kill ants is not a successful control method.